violin bow tip close up

 The Federation’s mission is to enhance the public’s understanding and appreciation of the violin and bow families, and of related areas of expertise, including the making of new instruments, as well as conservation and restoration of historical and modern instruments.

-Now numbering over 170 of the finest makers, dealers and restorers in the United States and Canada, the Federation has strict requirements for membership.
+Now numbering over 170 of the finest makers and restorers in the United States and Canada, the Federation has strict requirements for membership.
 A peer-evaluation process takes into account experience, training and demonstrated expertise.

 Making and caring for fine instruments and bows require the highest levels of training and ethical standards.
 The Federation’s members agree to adhere to our Code of Ethics, written to ensure that instrument owners’ valuable investments are in knowledgeable and caring hands.